-Experts are assessed slightly differently to generalists.
+Experts are assessed slightly differently from generalists.
 Their knowledge and expertise naturally play a larger role in their review and ultimately their success.
 Their ability to build and spread knowledge within the practice area for others to use is another important part of their work.

 Promotions are run slightly differently for experts whereby there is a much less strict “up or out” policy used.
 Expertise takes time to develop and expert consultants often take more time to progress through the ranks than generalist consultants.

-However, if you’re interested and have the right expertise, being a specialised consultant at a top firm is a great platform.
+However, if you’re interested and have the right expertise, being a specialized consultant at a top firm is a great platform.
 It’s generally easier to succeed as an expert than as a generalist because you don’t have to learn everything from scratch with every project and you can rely on your expertise to add value right from the beginning.

 An expert’s recruitment process